Century Association.

 |

-his revival of Romanesque design.
-After employment in Paris, he began
+revival of Romanesque design.
+After employment in Paris, he began practice

-Trinity Church in Boston (1872–77) was his first monumental work; its
+Church in Boston (1872–77) was his first monumental work; its French

-French Romanesque design was a departure from the Gothic revival that
+Romanesque design was a departure from the Gothic revival that controlled

-controlled contemporaneous American architecture.
-In it and in subsequent
+contemporaneous American architecture.
+In it and in subsequent works

-won many followers, exerting a great influence upon the building arts of
+many followers, exerting a great influence upon the building arts of the

 Cincinnati, and St. Louis.
 Richardson's buildings showed strength,